 The book gives readers excellent practical support on how to approach individuals who have suffered from and experienced the ”process of loss”, including the initial aftermath.

 The coronavirus, in common with mental-health illness, does not discriminate.
-It pays no attention to your age, family background, income, wealth, status at work or even fitness levels, as experience in recent weeks has shown.
-Reading this excellent book will give parents, relatives, teachers, work colleagues and friends of those suffering loss increased awareness of a range of skills and personal confidence to address bereavement as a topic that can be talked about and acknowledged, rather than something to shy away from or leave to someone else.
+It pays no attention to; your age, family background, income, wealth, status at work or even fitness levels, as experience in recent weeks has shown.
+Reading this excellent book will give everyone who is suffering loss increased awareness of a range of skills and personal confidence to address bereavement.
+This topic can be talked about and acknowledged, rather than something to shy away from or leave to someone else.

 Author: Ian Gilbert et al